Earth

 Janus plummeted towards the red Hoojan plain, all thoughts of his own safety thrust aside in his desperate effort to save the girl.
 Would he be in time to save her from death and the human race from extinction?

-With only a meter to spare, Janus swooped upon the unconscious girl and made one desperate lunge at the material of her gown.
+meter to spare, Janus swooped upon the unconscious girl and made one desperate lunge at the material of her gown.
 His fingers grabbed at the cloth-like metallic dress, and held.
 As he had been falling even faster than the girl, Janus was not dashed to the ground by the sudden arrest of the girl's fall.
 Instead, he continued to fly parallel to the plain, but only inches above it.

 But now, the extra weight of her slender body began to tell on his waning strength.